taskcluster/relengapi-proxy/README.md

-# Taskcluster Proxy
+# RelEngAPI Proxy

 This is the proxy server which is used in the docker-worker which allows individual tasks to talk to various taskcluster services (auth, queue, scheduler) without hardcoding credentials into the containers themselves.

 This works by creating a temporary RelengAPI access token bearing the permissions specified for the task.
 Permissions are specified as scopes, with